abhinav-nath/git-commands/git-tags.md

 Git supports two types of tags: **lightweight** and **annotated**.

-A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.
+A lightweight tag is very much like a branch that doesn't change — it's just a pointer to a specific commit.

 Annotated tags, however, are stored as full objects in the Git database.
-They’re checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
-It’s generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don’t want to keep the other information, lightweight tags are available too.
+They're checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
+It's generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don't want to keep the other information, lightweight tags are available too.

 #### Annotated Tags